Automotive Part Marking 101 | Component Traceability

 This laser source also offers the ability to be tuned for specific applications with easily adjustable settings.

 A fiber laser can also be used for embossing or to add discoloration where desired.
-The discoloration process with a fiber laser provides avariety of colors and better control simultaneously.
+The discoloration process with a fiber laser offers a range of colors and improved control simultaneously.

 The fiber laser is the most commonly used in the laser marking industry, particularly common in aerospace, metallurgy, automotive, and mechanical applications.
-It’s useful for all types of metals and has a long lifespan when compared to other lasers.
+It’s helpful for all types of metals and has a longer lifespan compared to other lasers.

-The YAG laser operates on a wavelength similar to the fiber laser (1.064 micrometers).
-However, this type of laser has a different structure than a fiber laser and the beam passes through different crystals in order to create the beam.
+The YAG laser operates at a wavelength similar to that of the fiber laser (1.064 micrometers).
+However, this type of laser has a different structure from a fiber laser, and the beam passes through multiple crystals to create the beam.

 The YAG laser is ideal for marking metals and plastics in its more widely recognized configuration.
-However, it can be adjusted to mark more sensitive materials as well.
+However, it can also be adjusted to mark more sensitive materials.

 The green laser, the first subtype of the YAG laser, is the only laser with a wavelength in the visible spectrum.
 This allows manufacturers to mark many sensitive materials, such as:

-The green laser is ideal for these sensitive materials because its wavelength is located near the UV spectrum generates less heat.
+The green laser is ideal for these sensitive materials because its wavelength is located near the UV spectrum, which generates less heat.

 The UV laser is another subtype of the YAG laser.
 Thanks to implanted crystals, it became possible to adjust the wavelength for this laser and utilize others, providing access to the only laser in the invisible ultraviolet spectrum (0.355 micrometers).